Did you know that a church can have affordable housing built

 Cynthia Kurtz is a representative of National CORE Affordable Housing Developers in the San Gabriel Valley.
 She finds opportunities to expand the supply of housing and supportive services for all those needing housing assistance.
 Cynthia was previously City Manager for the City of Pasadena, Interim City Manager for the cities of Covina and Santa Ana and President of the San Gabriel Valley Economic Partnership.
 Currently she serves as Vice Chair for the Metropolitan Water District of Southern California, on the Advisory Board for Leadership Pasadena and on the capital campaign subcommittee for Villa Esperanza Services.

 Hugh Martinez is a 15+ year veteran of the affordable housing industry and worked for a variety of well-known affordable housing developers.
 He holds a Master of Real Estate Development from USC and has developed over 1250 units of affordable housing and 30,000 SF of retail in submarkets from Sacramento to San Diego.
 He is now a partner at Western Pacific Housing, LLC where the firm has 360 affordable units in various stages of predevelopment.
 He provides policy support and advice to the Church Land Committee.

-What Other Churches Are Doing
+What Other Churches and States Are Doing

 Garden Grove United Methodist Church entered into a long-term ground lease with Jamboree Housing Corporation, using 2.2 acres of the church’s former parking lots and vacant land to develop 47 units of family housing, 16 units of senior housing, a community center, the Orange County Head Start Learning Center and offices for multiple local non-profits.